BFEdigital/Documentation-templates/template_readme.md

 What are the next steps?

 ## Data sources
-List your data sources
+List your data sources.

-Try to include date, URL, organization and format
+Try to include date, URL, organization and format.

 ## Contact
-How to get in touch with you
+How to get in touch with you.

 ## Key words
-List some key words
+List some key words.